demarcj/ui-composer/README.md

 2. Steps to Start:

+  1. Visit the Web App: Navigate to the hosted URL [demarcj.github.io/ui-composer](demarcj.github.io/ui-composer/).

-- Start a New Project: Click “New Project” to begin creating your composition.
+  2. Start a New Project: Click “New Project” to begin creating your composition.

-- Begin Editing: Utilize the intuitive interface to build UI or create animations and effects.
+  3. Begin Editing: Utilize the intuitive interface to build UI or create animations and effects.

-- Save and Export: Save your project or export.
+  4. Save and Export: Save your project or export.

 ## Usage Guide and Roadmap